-(a) Plans shall be submitted to the Wyoming Department of Fire Prevention and Electrical Safety for review prior to beginning work for remodeling or additions to existing facilities and for new construction when the cost for construction or remodeling is over forty thousand dollars (\$40,000) and the facility houses more than ten (10) children.
+- (a) Plans shall be submitted to the Wyoming Department of Fire Prevention and Electrical Safety for review prior to beginning work for remodeling or additions to existing facilities and for new construction when the cost for construction or remodeling is over twenty-five thousand dollars (\$25,000) and the facility houses more than ten (10) children. - (b) Child care centers and family child care centers operating within local enforcement jurisdictions shall follow procedures for obtaining permits and plan review as required by the local jurisdiction.